DataDog/integrations-core/marathon/README.md

 The function of `user` and `password` depends on whether or not you configure `acs_url`; If you do, the Agent uses them to request an authentication token from ACS, which it then uses to authenticate to the Marathon API.
 Otherwise, the Agent uses `user` and `password` to directly authenticate to the Marathon API.

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent)to begin sending Marathon metrics to Datadog.
+[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to begin sending Marathon metrics to Datadog.

 ### Validation